Navigating IEC 62304 Standard for Medical Device Software

 Unfortunately, history is full of design errors that have led to serious injuries, which could have been avoided with proper development (or maintenance) according to the product’s potential risks.

-To prevent such incidents from recurring, governments have introduced regulations and delegated responsibilities to agencies such as the Food and Drug Administration (FDA) in the United States and Health Canada for approving new medical products.
+To prevent incidents from recurring, governments have introduced regulations and delegated responsibilities to agencies such as the Food and Drug Administration (FDA) in the United States and Health Canada for approving new medical products.
 These agencies have defined detailed instructions on how to apply these laws.
 While these regulations primarily outline requirements for manufacturers, many of them are derived from various international standards.

 Standards are references that describe approved and recognized methods of operation.
 They have been developed by experts who understand the needs of the organizations they represent such as manufacturers, associations, and regulators.
 Although compliance with these standards is voluntary, many regulators view them as evidence of “good practice”.
 Furthermore, many regulations are explicitly based on industry-recognized standards.

 In the specific context of medical device development, regulations and standards share a common objective: ensuring their safety, effectiveness, and security.
 They establish requirements and best practices for organizational structure, project management, risk management, design, implementation, verification and validation.
-One such standard is IEC 62304, which applies to medical software development.
+One such standard is IEC 62304, which applies to medical device software development.

 What is the IEC 62304 standard?